unh-webappdev/FlashCourses_api/README.md

 ###  Installation Steps to run FlashCourses Locally

-**Subject**: COMP-805 Django-FlashCourses group project **Purpose**: Configuration of the settings to run the project locally without posting private information on GitHub **Description**: How to configure the projects settings to run the project from your computer locally
+COMP-805 Django-FlashCourses group project Configuration of the settings to run the project locally without posting private information on GitHub

 ***Settings-***
 You will need to create your own settings_private.py file to be able to run the project correctly